 I have seen this city through times of change and growth, and I remain committed to its future because this isn’t just where I live, it’s who I am..

-I’m the daughter of two dedicated educators; my mother, an elementary school teacher, and my father, a high school guidance counselor.
-Growing up, I saw firsthand the impact that committed teachers and school staff have on students, families, and communities.
+I’m the daughter of two dedicated educators—my mother, an elementary school teacher, and my father, a high school guidance counselor.
+Growing up, I saw firsthand the incredible impact that committed teachers and school staff have on students, families, and communities.

-Supporting our schools and the people who make them work is essential to building a stronger, more vibrant future for our city.
+Supporting our schools, the educators who make them thrive, and the families who entrust us with their children’s education is essential to building a stronger, more vibrant future for our city.

 I’m a proud mother of four amazing children, and being their mom has been the greatest blessing of my life.
 Parenthood has shaped who I am, grounded my values, and inspired me to work for a better future, not just for my family, but for all families in our community.

-I am also incredibly lucky to be the wife of a kind, giving husband who fully supports both my career and my public service.
+I am also fortunate to have a kind, giving husband who fully supports both my career and my public service.
 He’s a dedicated first responder and an emergency room nurse, and I’m constantly inspired by his compassion and strength.

 I’m a firm believer in the importance of family, it’s the heart of everything I do.
-Today, I’m also a proud grandmother to two precious grandsons, with more grandbabies on the way!
+Today, I’m also a proud grandmother to four precious grandbabies!

 My family is my motivation and my greatest source of joy and purpose.

 I believe a healthy lifestyle is all about balance.
-When I need some quiet time, you’ll likely find me in my garden, curled up with a good book, or walking my dogs on a nice trail.
+When I need some quiet time, you’ll likely find me in my garden, curled up with a good book, or walking my dogs on a trail or through the neighborhood.
 But I also know how to let my hair down and enjoy life!

-Closer to home, I love exploring local restaurants, checking out craft breweries, and catching live music whenever I can.
+Closer to home, I enjoy exploring local restaurants, visiting craft breweries, and catching live music whenever I can.

 Life is meant to be lived, and I believe that staying energized, curious, and connected helps me bring my best to everything I do, especially when serving my community.